lowleveldesign/debug-recipes/guides/using-windbg.md

 ### Processes (kernel-mode)

-Each time you break into the kernel-mode debugger one of the processes will be active.
-You may check which one is it by running **!process -1 0** command.
+Each time you break into the kernel-mode debugger, one of the processes will be active.
+You may learn which one by running the **!process -1 0** command.
 If you are going to work with user-mode memory space you need to reload the process modules symbols (otherwise you will see symbols from the last reload).
-You may do so while switching process context with **.process /i** or **.process /r /p** or manually with the command: **.reload /user**.
-The first two command allow you to select which process's page directory is used to interpret virtual addresses.
-After you set the process context, you can use this context in any command that takes addresses.

-**.process [/i] [/p [/r] ] [/P] [Process]**

-**/i** means invasive debugging and allows you to control the process from the kernel debugger. **/r** reloads user-mode symbols after the process context has been set (the behavior is the same as **.reload /user**). **/p** translates all transition page table entries (PTEs) for this process to physical addresses before access.
+You may do so while switching process context with **.process /i** or **.process /r /p**, or ,manually, with the command: **.reload /user**. **/i** means invasive debugging and allows you to control the process from the kernel debugger. **/r** reloads user-mode symbols after the process context has been set (the behavior is the same as **.reload /user**). **/p** translates all transition page table entries (PTEs) for this process to physical addresses before access.

 **!peb** shows loaded modules, environment variables, command line arg, and more.

-The **!process 0 0 {image}** command finds a proces using its image name, np.: `!process 0 0 LINQPad.UserQuery.exe`.
+The **!process 0 0 {image}** command finds a proces using its image name, e.g.: `!process 0 0 LINQPad.UserQuery.exe`.

-When we know the process ID, we may use **!process {PID | address} 0x7** (the 0x7 flag will list all the threads with their stacks)
+When we know the process ID, we may use **!process {PID \| address} 0x7** (the 0x7 flag will list all the threads with their stacks)

 ### Handles